 For the first professional gig, Ben and his wife Sarah were off to Peoria, Illinois for a stint in radio and forecasting for professional golf tournaments with Mobile Weather Team, INC.

 When he is not on the news, Ben enjoys spending time doing anything outdoors with his wife and two children, and of course, playing golf.
+He especially loves watching his son Brady and daughter Hannah play baseball and softball, and helping coach when the weather is nice.

 Ben has been awarded the American Meteorological Society's (AMS) Seal of Approval and the prestigious Certified Broadcast Meteorologist (CBM) Seal, along with the National Weather Association's (NWA) Seal.
-Ben recently won the AP award in Georgia for "Best Weather Reporting" for 2007.
+Ben won the AP award in Georgia for "Best Weather Reporting" for 2007.

 You can email Ben at email@example.com